QP (framework): QP architecture and components

 QP consists of a universal UML-compliant event processor (QEP), a portable, event-driven, real-time framework (QF), a selection of built-in real-time kernels (QV, QK, or QXK), and a software tracing system (QS).

-QEP (QP Event Processor) is a universal UML-compliant event processor that enables direct coding of UML state machines (UML statecharts) in highly maintainable C or C++, in which every state machine element is mapped to code precisely, unambiguously, and exactly once (traceability).
+QEP (QP Event Processor) is a universal UML-compliant event processor that enables direct coding of UML state machines (UML state charts) in highly maintainable C or C++, in which every state machine element is mapped to code precisely, unambiguously, and exactly once (traceability).
 QEP fully supports hierarchical state nesting, which enables reusing behavior across many states instead of repeating the same actions and transitions over and over again.

 QF (QP Active Object Framework) is a highly portable, event-driven, real-time application framework for concurrent execution of Active Objects specifically designed for real-time embedded systems.

-QV (Coopeartve Kernel) is a tiny cooperative kernel designed for executing active objects in a run-to-completion (RTC) fashion.
+QV (Cooperative Kernel) is a tiny cooperative kernel designed for executing active objects in a run-to-completion (RTC) fashion.

 QK (Preemptive Kernel) is a tiny preemptive non-blocking run-to-completion kernel designed specifically for executing state machines in a run-to-completion (RTC) fashion.

-QXK (Dual-Mode Kernel) is a tiny preemptive blocking kernel designed for hybrid applicatinons consisting of active objects and traditional blocking threads.
+QXK (Dual-Mode Kernel) is a tiny preemptive blocking kernel designed for hybrid applications consisting of active objects and traditional blocking threads.

 QS (QP/Spy) is a software tracing system that enables live monitoring of event-driven QP applications with minimal target system resources and without stopping or significantly slowing down the code.

 Standalone (Bare-Metal) Operation

 The QP RTEFs can run standalone, completely replacing the traditional RTOS.
 The frameworks contain a selection of built-in real-time kernels, such as the cooperative QV kernel, the preemptive non-blocking QK kernel, and the unique preemptive, dual-mode (blocking/non-blocking) QXK kernel.
-Standalone QP ports and ready-to-use examples are provided for ARM Cortex-Mas, well as other CPUs.
+Standalone QP ports and ready-to-use examples are provided for ARM Cortex-Mas, as well as other CPUs.